apache/spark/UPDATING.md

   Previously, post_execute() only took one argument, `context`.

+- `contrib.hooks.gcp_dataflow_hook.DataFlowHook` starts to use `--runner=DataflowRunner` instead of `DataflowPipelineRunner`, which is removed from the package `google-cloud-dataflow-0.6.0`.

 ## Airflow 1.8.1

 The Airflow package name was changed from `airflow` to `apache-airflow` during this release.
 You must uninstall your